gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

   bytes plus 4.

 Options: 16 bits (unsigned integer)
 : This value is set by default to zero.
-It contains indication of optional feature support.
+It may contain indication of optional feature support in the future.

 Padding: 16 bits
 : The sender MUST pad the chunk with two all zero bytes